gvwilson/tidynomicon/_en/beginnings.md

 these two functions therefore correspond to "and" and "or" across the whole vector.

-Logical vectors have a special place in the R universe, just as human beings don't in the larger one.
+Logical vectors have a special place in the R universe, just as human beings do not in the larger one.
-If a vector is indexed with a logical vector, the result is a vector containing only the values at locations where the index vector is `TRUE`.
+If a vector is [indexed with a logical vector](../glossary/#logical-indexing), the result is a vector containing only the values at locations where the index vector is `TRUE`.
 This is easier to show than to describe: